readthedocs/readthedocs.org/docs/ethical-advertising.rst

 We're building the advertising model we want to exist:

-* We don't track users
+* We don't track you
 * We don't sell your data
 * We host everything ourselves, no third-party scripts